ap-aryanpandey/FlexiTestPort/README.md

 3. The solution addresses the gaps in current systems

        - by having key cross-organizational patient data/ meta-data secured for accountability, and cryptographically secured data to quickly send information between parties in the teletext workflow reducing delays

        - allowing whichever parties who are covered entities that have the consented data to report to public health without delays

        - de-identifying personal data and also reducing chances of re-identification

 4. The solution entails innovative elements to

-       -incorporate standards like FHIR in to the solution for the business objects
+       - incorporate standards like FHIR in to the solution for the business objects

-       -use Zero Knowledge proof designs and to design the arithmetic circuits to find if the user has been tested, and the status of their test results to the checker archetype in a minimalistic proof.
+       - use Zero Knowledge proof designs and to design the arithmetic circuits to find if the user has been tested, and the status of their test results to the checker archetype in a minimalistic proof.

 Please refer to the details at